-There are many facets that need to be reviewed in looking at your operating model.
+Many facets need to be reviewed in looking at your operating model.
 Typically you need to review your markets including customer segmentation, sales channels, supplier strategies, product categorization, and branding.
-Operations are reviewed looking at engagement between all relevant stakeholders, process design, business systems, assets and resources, governance and decision making, and organizational design.
+Operations are reviewed looking at the engagement between all relevant stakeholders, process design, systems, assets and resources, governance and decision making, and organizational design.
 The people aspects such as culture and values, skills development and deployment, performance management, and talent management are all reviewed.
-Lastly critical success factors, key performance indications and results management are reviewed and aligned to the desired strategy.
+Lastly, critical success factors, key performance indications, and results management are reviewed and aligned to the desired strategy.

 Adjustments to the operating model can now be identified and made to the reality of the market and operating environment.
-There is no one answer to all business just as there is often no right answer – there is only what you and your management team feel is the best way to address a problem.
+There is no one answer for all organizations just as there is often no right answer – there is only what you and your management team feel is the best way to address a problem.

 Once your review is complete you will have a list of initiatives that need to be addressed to optimize your operating model.
-Some of these you can effect immediately.
+You can implement some of these immediately.
 Others will take time and effort.
 These can then be turned into projects, prioritized and scoped, and executed with dedicated resources and expected outcomes.
 You are now delivering your strategy through distinct and measurable projects.
-In this way I believe the target operating model is a key tool in enabling strategy.
+In this way, I believe the target operating model is a key tool in enabling strategy.

-You can learn more on defining your TOM by becoming a subscriber.
+You can learn more about defining your TOM by becoming a subscriber.